Skip to content

 monte-carlo

 Run n independent stochastic samples by sampling each --perturb parameter from its own distribution.
-With --seed set, the run set is reproducible across machines.
+With --seed set, two runs at the same (--perturb, --n, --seed) produce bit-equal DataFrames; without --seed the draws fall back to OS entropy and are not reproducible.

 gmat-sweep monte-carlo \